Tarum: History

-Tarum was established in 1950 on land which had belonged to the depopulated Palestinian village of Sar'a.
+Tarum was established in 1950 on land which had previously belonged to the depopulated Palestinian village of Sar'a before the 1948 Arab-Israeli War.

 The founders of Tarum were immigrants from Yemen, who were later joined by Cochin Jews from India.
 Its name is taken from Psalms 89:14, as is the name of the neighbouring moshav Ta'oz;

 Thine is an arm with might; strong is Thy hand, and exalted is Thy right hand.